 To recruit the best developers we can find.
 I hire around 1% of applicants.
 We are very selective.

 To coach and train staff.
 To ensure high service quality, user-friendly web and mobile applications, and clean scalable code.

-To be a cultural bridge between our Western clients and Indian staff.
+To be the cultural bridge between our high-end Western clients and talented Indian development team.

-To develop efficient routines, processes and systems that allows staff to focus on delivering high quality web development services at reasonable cost.
+To develop efficient routines and systems that allows staff to focus on delivering high-quality software services at reasonable cost.

-To manage and retain talent.
+To hire, manage and retain great talent.
 To listen to the needs of top talent.
-To offer top talent what they need to be happy at LiteBreeze in the long term.
+To offer top talent what they need to be happy at LiteBreeze.

-The recruitment team and I have designed a strict and selective recruitment process.
-This is to match the high demands of our Western clients (predominantly Swedish).
-On top of having high quality standards in general, our clients are often IT specialists, architects or senior project leaders themselves.
+Our recruitment team and I have designed a strict and selective recruitment process to match the high expectations of our Western clients.